 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

-Hendon, Julia A., "The Uses of Maya Structures: A Study of Artifact Distribution at Sepulturas, Copan, Honduras" (1987).
+Hendon, Julia A., "The Uses of Maya Structures: A Study of Architecture and Artifact Distribution at Sepulturas, Copan, Honduras" (1987).
 Anthropology Faculty Publications.
 32.